 Curriculum

-In Years 8 and 9 our curriculum becomes further personalised.
+In Year 9 our curriculum becomes further personalised.
 Subjects the pupils develop an affinity with can be explored further.
 Pupils can choose three subjects from Music, Drama, Food and Nutrition, Design Technology, Art and Textiles to spend twice as much time studying as they would in Year 7.

 At GCSE level, it is compulsory for our pupils to take English Language and English Literature, Mathematics, the Sciences (either Biology, Chemistry and Physics as separate subjects or Combined Science).
 Alongside these, pupils choose ‘optional’ subjects which align to their interests.